SFDO-Tooling/CumulusCI/docs/2gp_testing.rst

 Testing with Second-Generation Packaging
 ========================================

-CumulusCI and the CumulusCI Flow make it easy to harnessing the power of second-generation managed packages to enhance testing of first- and second-generation managed package products.
+CumulusCI and the CumulusCI Flow make it easy to harness the power of second-generation managed packages to enhance testing of first- and second-generation managed package products.
 Not only does this give us the ability to perform end-to-end testing for packages with more complex dependency structures sooner in the development lifecycle, but it also allows us to build our entire